It is a good read, especially for those that use audio streaming as their main content distribution method.

 Next, the schematic diagram I posted previously is not correct for this version amplifier.
 There are two bias voltage controls, one for each grid.
 There is no balance control, the tubes are balanced by making very careful adjustments to one or the other of the bias controls.
 Updated schematic diagram:

 When the amplifier is properly biased and balanced, the distortion figures should be very low, less than 0.5 to 1% THD at full power.
 It makes a big difference.

 When an interfering signal is picked up, it is transmitted along both sides of the balanced audio circuit until the signals are recombined.
-During the re-combining process, and common mode interference is cancelled out, as it becomes 180 degrees out of phase with itself during the re-combining process.
+During the re-combining process, common mode interference is canceled out, as it becomes 180 degrees out of phase with itself during the re-combining process.

 Differential signaling is used in analog audio, digital audio (AES/EBU), HDMI, Display Port, USB, Ethernet, POTS lines, ISDN, T-1/DS-1, E-1, etc. It is a fairly simple concept, but one of the basic building blocks in broadcast studios.